Summer School 2025

 About us

 The University of Greenwich Networks and Urban Systems Centre has multi-disciplinary expertise exploring the expanding frontiers of urban challenges and opportunities to improve quality of life, competitiveness and sustainability.
-With expertise in transport, supply chain and social network systems, we focus primarily on:
+With expertise in transport, supply chain and social network systems, we focus on five interlinked strands:

 - Global value chains

-Our experts have published widely and are working on a range of current research projects including knowledge transfer within the creative industries, high-tech industrial clusters, diffusion through networks, enhanced networking with social media, black and minority ethnic career support networks and inter-organisational networks in global value chains.
+Our experts have published widely and have worked on a range of current research projects including knowledge transfer within the creative industries, high-tech industrial clusters, diffusion through networks, enhanced networking with social media, black and minority ethnic career support networks and inter-organisational networks in global value chains.
+One of our teams is currently leading a large Horizon Europe project developing circular economy business models for the European battery industry.

 NUSC Summer School in Network and Data Science

 The NUSC Summer School provides opportunities for those both new to network and data science and those who wish to consolidate or expand existing knowledge in the field.
-Six distinct courses offer an introduction to social network analysis, organisational network analysis with xUCINET, text mining for literature reviews, a workshop on social media and text-mining with R, an introduction to relational event modelling, and the use of R and GitHub for research.
+Ten distinct courses offer introductions to R and Python, an introduction to social network analysis, organisational network analysis with xUCINET, discourse network analysis, experimental methods, programmatic approaches to text data, and non-coding approaches to text, quantitative and network analysis using Generative AI.
 The courses will be provided in an in-person, campus environment, in the iconic UNESCO world heritage site of the University of Greenwich, in London.

 The courses are aimed to equip postgraduate students, researchers and social science practitioners with skills to apply in practical projects.
 This is an in-person event only.